 For iOS apps, the Editor feature has the Keywords field that lists all the keywords you have chosen for your app.
 You can see copy all the keywords to your clipboard, and also track the keywords, if you aren’t doing it already.
-App Radar will indicate if you are repeating keywords in your metadata since this isn’t a good practice for the Apple App Store.
-In the example below, the word “flappy” is in the Keywords field, but also in the Subtitle (see screenshot above).
-That’s why you have the tag “Duplicate” suggesting you to remove this keyword from one of the fields.
+App Radar will indicate if you are repeating keywords in your metadata since this isn’t a good practice for he Apple App Store.
+In the example below, the word “flappy” is in the Keywords field, but also in the Subtitle (see screenshot above). ,T that’s why you have the tag “Duplicate” suggesting you to remove this keyword from one of the fields.

 You can delete keywords by pressing the “x” icon on the right side of the table, as well as change the order of the keywords by dragging and dropping.
 This is a great way to organize the keywords, for instance, you can arrange long-tail keywords close to each other or keep the most important ones on the top of the list.